RodicaMihaelaVasilescu/MobileApp/README.md

 If you are located in the EU or UK, this section applies to you.

 The General Data Protection Regulation (GDPR) and UK GDPR require us to explain the valid legal bases we rely on in order to process your personal information.
 As such, we may rely on the following legal bases to process your personal information:
-  - Consent.
+  - **Consent**.
 We may process your information if you have given us permission (i.e., consent) to use your personal information for a specific purpose.
 You can withdraw your consent at any time.
 Learn more about withdrawing your consent.
-  - Legal Obligations.
+  - **Legal Obligations**.
 We may process your information where we believe it is necessary for compliance with our legal obligations, such as to cooperate with a law enforcement body or regulatory agency, exercise or defend our legal rights, or disclose your information as evidence in litigation in which we are involved.
-  - Vital Interests.
+  - **Vital Interests**.
 We may process your information where we believe it is necessary to protect your vital interests or the vital interests of a third party, such as situations involving potential threats to the safety of any person.
 If you are located in Canada, this section applies to you.

 We may process your information if you have given us specific permission (i.e., express consent) to use your personal information for a specific purpose, or in situations where your permission can be inferred (i.e., implied consent).
 You can withdraw your consent at any time.